ThomasGultzow/starter-hugo-academic/content/publication/between-healthcare-practitioners-and-clergy-evangelicals-and-covid-19-vaccine-hesitancy/index.md

   - Thomas Gültzow
   - Kellie E. Carlyle
 doi: https://doi.org/10.3390/ijerph191711120
+publication: International Journal of Environmental Research and Public Health
 abstract: Evangelical Christians are among the most hesitant to get the COVID-19 vaccine.
 This study examined the extent to which COVID-19 vaccination uptake among Evangelicals is explained by demographic characteristics, Health Belief